How to Optimize LiFePO4 Battery Charging and Efficiency?

 Can I charge LiFePO4 below freezing?

-Charging below 0°C requires reduced current (≤0.3C) and heated enclosures.
-Below -10°C, charging must cease to prevent irreversible lithium plating.
+Charging below 0°C requires reduced current and heating solutions.
+Below -10°C, charging must stop to avoid lithium plating.

 Does partial charging harm LiFePO4?

-Yes, but require MPPT controllers with LiFePO4 profiles.
-Optimal absorption voltage is 14.6V for 12V systems.
+Yes, when paired with MPPT controllers designed for LiFePO4 profiles.
 Avoid PWM controllers lacking voltage-temperature compensation.